DOES ACUPUNCTURE HURT?

 In the United States at this time acupuncturists are using disposable needles, which come pre-packaged in sterile containers.
 Each patient receives treatment with new needles each time they come in.
-I never use the same media for two different treatments, not even on the same person!
+There is never the same media used for two different treatments, not even on the same person!

 The Center for Disease Control has established protocols for the safe use of acupuncture needles.
 In order to be nationally certified, an acupuncturist must undergo thorough training and rigorous examination in clean needle technique.
 The proper procedures are simple and easy to follow.
 Then has ban little or no significant damage reported from using acupuncture needles.

 Recently NIH chose acupuncture as one of the most important fields of alternative medicine to study.
 They researched its effectiveness in treating conditions such as pain, depression and nausea after chemotherapy, fibromyalgia, menstrual cramps and headaches.
 Studies confirmed its efficacy for these conditions, and many other areas are being researched.